mschwarzmueller/book-react-key-concepts-e2/exercises/questions-answers.md

-# 1. What is a custom Hook technically?
+# 1. What is the definition of a custom Hook?

 A custom Hook is a regular JavaScript function.
 It becomes a custom Hook by adding `use` as a prefix to the function name.
 Without that prefix, React would produce an error as soon as you tried to use another Hook in that function.